feagi/feagi-core/feagi_data_structures/docs/readme.md

 ### Cortical Type
 CorticalType is a nested enum that differentiates between different types of cortical areas.
 The possible types are:
 - Memory: Cortical areas to store memories from learning
-- Custom: Inbetween Cortical Areas that handle the bulk of processing / thinking in a FEAGI model
+- Custom: In between Cortical Areas that handle the bulk of processing / thinking in a FEAGI model
 - Core: Universal Cortical areas that are found in all genomes.
-THis has a sub Enum CoreCorticalType to define these different cortical types
+This has a sub Enum CoreCorticalType to define these different cortical types
 - Sensor: Defines some sensory input to FEAGI to allow it to sense the world, and uses sub enum SensorCorticalType to differentiate the sensor type
 - Motor: Defines some motor output of FEAGI to allow world interactions, and uses sub enum MotorCorticalType to differentiate what type of motor it is